openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Subject Principal.
 As a whole, the Complex Subject MUST refer to exactly one Subject Principal.

+For details about how to interpret unspecified claims in a Complex Subject as wildcards, please see the section on Subject Matching ({{subject-matching}}).

 ## Subject Identifiers in SSF Events {#subject-ids-in-ssf}

 A Subject Identifier in an SSF event MUST have an identifier format that is any